sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/xamArAv/uttarasatyAgrahagItA.md

 **\[ 25-35\]**

  The new Viceroy of India, Lord Willingdon, thought he could crush the Congress within six weeks.
 But he did not know its real strength for, indeed, the tree of Satyagraha bears fruit only after a long time.
 In the previous struggle of Satyagraha twenty-five thousand persons went to jail but now within ten months over ninety thousand were locked up behind the prison bars.
 Old men, women and children were tortured by policemen who tried to extort secrets of the Congress programme.
-Indeed, they say that [Yama’s](# "Death")\* tortures are unbearable.
+Indeed, they say that Yama’s[^2]\* tortures are unbearable.
 But little do they know of the harassment of the police and of their threats.
 "Where are the Congress papers?
 Where are your Congress volunteers?"were their perpetual queries, accompanied by a lathi charge.
 A certain man had had his hair pulled out one by one by the police who wanted to force him to reveal the activities of the Congress.
 But this brave Satyagrahi kept his mouth sealed.
 Even the fierce rays of the sun cannot unfold the petals of the night lotus.

+[^2]: "Death"

  In spite of this repression, however, the Congress continued its activities.
 A similar struggle of Satyagraha had never been seen bofore.